 If you find you can no longer tolerate exercise the way you once did or can't get through everyday activities (like climbing stairs), that's a clue your ticker may not be in tip-top shape because it can't effectively pump blood around your body.

-Among other heart problems, two symptoms of mitral valve disease and cardiomyopathy are exercise intolerance and shortness of breath.
+Shortness of breath and exercise intolerance could signal a number of heart problems, including coronary artery disease, cardiomyopathy or heart valve issues.
 Don't assume you just need some HIIT to fix it — get it checked out.

-OK, there's been a lot to have anxiety about over the last year.
+OK, there's a lot to be anxious about in the world.
 But anxiety can often be a symptom of a heart problem.

 "When the electricity [of the heart] short circuits, it may manifest as anxiety or palpitations," Dr. Bhusri says.
 (Palpitations are when your heart feels like it's skipping a beat.
 That alone can feed anxiety.)